New Zealand Defence Force: Army

 The New Zealand Army has 4,519 regular force and 2,065 reserve force soldiers.
-The army is a light combat force made up of infantry and motorised infantry equipped with 102 Canadian-manufactured LAV III Light Armoured Vehicles (NZLAV).
+The army is a light combat force made up of infantry and motorised infantry equipped with 73 Canadian-manufactured LAV III light armoured vehicles.
 There are also armoured reconnaissance, artillery, logistic, communications, medical and intelligence elements.
 The New Zealand Special Air Service is the NZDF's special forces capability, which operates in both conventional warfare and counter-terrorist roles.
 The Corps and Regiments of the New Zealand Army include: